 Submit a review for Dr. Ramandeep Singh AroraYour feedback matters!

 Cancer is the most dangerous disease noticeable throughout the world.
 The most common type of cancer that affects men is prostate cancer.
 Prostate is a small exocrine gland situated directly below the bladder and in front of the rectum.
-This gland is approximately in size of a walnut and plays an important role in production of the semen.
-During the climax stage of sex, the prostate gland is forced to push the fluid and remove the semen out of the reproductive structures.
+This is gland is approximately in size of a walnut and plays an important role in production of a milky fluid during orgasm of sex in which the semen travels.
+During the climax stage of the prostate gland is forced to push the fluid and remove the semen out of the reproductive structures.

-Prostate gland enlargement is a slow progressive disease which makes many males left unidentified even in the presence of prostate cancer even until they die.
-6 out of 100 males over the age of 60 are getting prostate cancer.
-Though prostate cancer can be cured at a better rate when compared to other types of cancer it is always best to stay protected.
+Prostate gland is a slow progressive disease which makes many males left unidentified even the presence of prostate cancer even until they die.
+6 out of 100 male over the age of 60 are getting prostate cancer.
+Though prostate cancer can be cured at a better rate when compared to other type of cancer it is always best to stay protected.
 Prevention is always better than cure.
 Here are few tips to keep your prostate healthy.

 Signs and symptoms of prostate cancer-

 During the early stages of prostate cancer there are usually no symptoms.
 Most men at this stage find out they have prostate cancer after a routine check up or blood test.
 When symptoms do exist, they are usually one or more of the following:

 The patient gets up at night more often to urinate

 He may find it hard to start urinating

 He may find it hard to keep urinating once he has started

 Achieving or maintaining an erection may be difficult (less common).